IBM/evote/README.md

     npm run serve
     ```

-  - In a broswer of your choice, go to http://localhost:8080/#/.
+  - In a browser of your choice, go to http://localhost:8080/#/.
 If all goes well, you should see
   something like the gif below:

 <br>